AdobeDocs/experience-platform.en/help/profile/ui/prospect-profile.md

 ---
 title: Prospect Profiles
-description: Learn how to create and use prospect profiles to gather information about your
+description: Learn how to create and use prospect profiles to gather information about unknown customers using third-party information.
 type: Documentation
 badge: "Beta"
 ---